Crazy Noise (Stezo album)

-Crazy Noise is the 1989 debut album by New Haven, Connecticut rapper and producer Stezo.
+Crazy Noise is the 1989 debut album by New Haven, Connecticut, rapper and producer Stezo.
 After being a dancer for hip-hop group EPMD, Stezo signed a solo record deal with Sleeping Bag Records and recorded this debut album.
 It features two charting singles: "Freak the Funk" and "It's My Turn".
 "It's My Turn" was the first recorded sample of the drum break in the Skull Snaps song "It's a New Day".
 This break would become one of the most commonly sampled drum breaks for hip-hop music in the 1990s.

+The album was mixed and engineered by Paul C.